felipead/flight-path-tracker/README.md

 ## TODO & Roadmap

-- [ ] Validate if the airport code is not empty.
-In fact, giving an empty airport code could make the flight path calculation loop forever.
-The server is susceptible to DoS attacks.
-- [ ] Validate if the airport code is 3-letters per the IATA airport code specification
 - [ ] Add logging.
 - [ ] Add `context.WithTimeout` and check if the context was canceled during the path calculation to avoid unnecessary work.
 - [ ] Persist the `FlightPath` entity in a relational database, along with the flight legs.
 Each airport code could be a unique entry in an `airports` table.